mayope/deployment-plugin/README.md

 ## Docker Login Methods

 Currently, two login methods are available.
+### DOCKERHUB

+This method uses the `docker login` command with username and password.
+You have to provide the parameters `loginUserName` and `loginPassword`.

 ### CLASSIC

-This method uses the `docker login` command with username and password.
-You have to provide the parameters `dockerLoginUserName` and `dockerLoginPassword`.
+This method uses the `docker login` command with host set to `registryRoot`, username and password.
+You have to provide the parameters `loginUserName` and `loginPassword`.

 ### AWS